Jared Donaldson

-Jared Donaldson (born October 9, 1996) is a former American professional tennis player from Glocester, Rhode Island.
+Jared Donaldson (born October 9, 1996) is an American former professional tennis player from Glocester, Rhode Island.

 Donaldson was the only American to qualify for the inaugural Next Generation ATP Finals at the end of 2017 as the fifth seed.
 He has won a Challenger title in singles as well as doubles, with both of them having come at the Royal Lahaina Challenger in 2015.

 Junior career

 Donaldson trained on the red clay in Buenos Aires for two years instead of following the conventional route of joining a tennis academy or USTA Player Development.
 His time there dramatically improved his consistency, movement and mental game.
 Having never claimed any prestigious junior crowns (Orange Bowl, Junior Grand Slams, Les Petits), Donaldson reached the final of the 2013 USTA Boys 18s National Championship at the age of 16, where he lost to Collin Altamirano in straight sets.
 Donaldson also attended the Gordon School and played middle school tennis there.